mukka29/Operating-Systems/Assignment6/README.md

 * Compiling with make
 <ul>$ make</ul>
 <ul>OR</ul>

 * <ul>$ gcc -Werror -ggdb -Wall -c queue.c </ul>
-  <ul>$ gcc -Werror -ggdb -Wall -c res.c </ul>
-  <ul>$ gcc -Werror -ggdb -Wall oss.c queue.o res.o -o oss </ul>
+  <ul>$ gcc -Werror -ggdb -Wall oss.c queue.o -o oss -lm </ul>
-  <ul>$ gcc -Werror -ggdb -Wall user.c res.o -o user </ul>
+  <ul>$ gcc -Werror -ggdb -Wall user.c -o user -lm </ul>

 ## Execution:
 <ul> "$ ./oss" </ul>
 <ul> OR </ul>
 <ul> "$ ./oss -v" (Verbose on)</ul>

-* With the verbose mode, it gives statistics
+*     With the verbose mode, it gives statistics related to Frame Number, whether the frame is occupied or not, Dirty Bit and Time Stamp.

-* After this program execution, two executable files are generated - namely "oss" and "user", along with the log file.
+* After this program execution, two executable files are generated - namely "oss" and "user", along with the log file named "log.txt".
 This log file contains the output in the required format.

 ## Checking the result:
 * Once the program is ececuted and ran, required Executable files are generated.
 Along with them, above mentioned log file also get generated.